 Location and Contact

-When you arrive at Markham site: Register at registration desk in main lobby.
+When you arrive at Markham Stouffville Hospital: Register at the registration desk in the main lobby.
 The registration desk clerk will direct you to your procedure.

-When you arrive at Uxbridge site: Register at central registration desk on main floor.
+When you arrive at Uxbridge Hospital: Register at the central registration desk on the main floor.
 The registration desk clerk will direct you from there.

 To have a Holter monitor test, your doctor needs to fill out a referral form.
 Download Holter monitor test referral form.